 I mentioned a while ago that I used to have a huge fear of painting furniture.
 A fear so monumental that I have furniture which dates back to the disco era that has sat in my home untouched for years because I was so afraid of messing it up.

-That was until I was able to successfully paint an old kitchen table.
-When I say “successfully”, I mean that I didn’t mess it up to the point of it being unrecognizable.
+That was until I could successfully paint an old kitchen table.
+When I say “successfully”, I mean I didn’t mess it up to the point of it being unrecognizable.
 I just wanted to make that clear because my idea of success and yours is probably completely different.

 But it was just enough to get me stoked about refinishing furniture.
-So stoked that since taking on this little project, I have refinished and/or am in the process of finishing five other pieces in my home using all the materials that I used for that kitchen table redo!
+So stoked that since taking on this minor project, I have refinished and/or am finishing five other pieces in my home using all the materials that I used for that kitchen table redo!

 As Chandler Bing would say, “could I BE spending any less money?”